David Hornsby

-David Alan Hornsby (born December 1, 1975) is an American actor, screenwriter, and producer.
-He is best known for a recurring role as defrocked priest Matthew "Rickety Cricket" Mara on the FX comedy series It's Always Sunny in Philadelphia, for which he also writes and co-produces.
-Hornsby also had a regular role on the NBC comedy-crime series Good Girls (2018–2020).
-He is also the voice of Fanboy in the Nickelodeon animated TV series Fanboy & Chum Chum.
+David Alan Hornsby (born December 1, 1975) is an American actor and screenwriter.
+He is best known for a recurring role as defrocked priest Matthew "Rickety Cricket" Mara on the FX comedy series It's Always Sunny in Philadelphia, for which he also writes and produces.
+Hornsby had a regular role on the NBC comedy-crime series Good Girls (2018–2020).
+He was also the voice of the titular character Fanboy in the Nickelodeon animated TV series Fanboy & Chum Chum.

 Early life

 Hornsby was born in Newport News, Virginia, on December 1, 1975.
+He grew up in Houston, Texas, and majored in acting at Carnegie Mellon University.
 He is a cousin of musician Bruce Hornsby.
-He grew up in Houston, Texas, and majored in acting at Carnegie Mellon University.

 Career

 Hornsby plays defrocked priest Matthew "Rickety Cricket" Mara on the FX comedy series It's Always Sunny in Philadelphia, also serving as an executive producer and writer on the show.
 He appeared as Steve "The Hutch" Hutchinson on The Joe Schmo Show, and as Patrick on Six Feet Under.
 His first animated role was Fanboy in Fanboy & Chum Chum.
 He also starred in the independent film Pretty Bird.